- Building Type : Isolated or semi-detached house

 Management / Facility management

 The only and leading manufacturer of recycled paint in France, CIRCOULEUR recycles and transforms unused paint!
-By avoiding the incineration of acrylic paints and the extraction of new raw materials, he produces a high-performance ecological paint, with an environmental impact 12 times lower than a conventional paint.
+By avoiding the incineration of acrylic paints and the extraction of new raw materials, a high-performance ecological paint is produced, with an environmental impact 12 times lower than a conventional paint.